Ugochukwuodinaka/Global-Unicorn-Companies-Analysis/README.md

 <br />

 **Data Preprocessing:**
-1. Convert the Funding Column from a "string" to a "float".
+- Convert the Funding Column from a __"string"__ to a __"float"__.
-2. Define a custom function to convert the string to Decimal
+- Define a custom function to convert the string to Decimal
-3. Remove the '$' signs from the string
+- Remove the __'$'__ signs from the string
-4. Extract the numerical part of the string
+- Extract the numerical part of the string
-5. Get the last character to determine the scale (Billion or Million)
+- Get the last character to determine the scale (Billion or Million)
-6. Multiply the numeric value based on the scale
+- Multiply the numeric value based on the scale
-7. Re-add back the '$' sign and return as a Decimal object
+- Re-add the __'$'__ sign and return as a Decimal object
 <br />

 ### Exploratory Data Analysis (EDA):